 The woman I am today chooses the latter, even when I am terrified inside.
-It is a rush like no other, and it repeats itself with every walk onto the stage, every premiere of a new song or show, and really every time someone asks what you do and you respond with “I’m a singer.”
-Today I have learned to crave the seemingly, unattainable, to be willing to risk failure or setbacks, to push myself beyond people see on the surface, and to go big or go home.
-After years of playing it safe or conforming to what others want from or expect of me, I have learned to pursue things that I had always been told (or assumed) were bigger than me beyond my capabilities, dangerous, too difficult, riddled with the possibility of failure.
+It is a rush like no other, and it repeats itself with every walk onto the stage, every premiere of a new song or show, and really every time someone asks “What you do?” and you respond with “I’m a singer.”
+Today I have learned to crave the seemingly unattainable, to be willing to risk failure or setbacks, to push myself beyond what people see on the surface, and to go big or go home.
+After years of playing it safe or conforming to what others want from or expect of me, I have learned to pursue things that I had always been told (or had assumed) were bigger than me, beyond my capabilities, dangerous, too difficult, and riddled with the possibility of failure.
 I approach things in a practical manner, but if there is no risk involved in a venture, I rarely find the process to be rewarding.
 Some people like the path of least resistance, but I thrive on the resistance that makes me better.

 Every leader, mentor or trailblazer I respect, admire, and follow found success in life by being willing to take risks at some point.
 If I am to follow in their footsteps, I have to emulate their courage and bolster my own.
 That’s what up!